k8sland/verifier_labs/README.md

       ```

 4. Your instructor will notify you with your results
+5. You can change your solution and re-submit the validation using:

+     ```shell
+     kubectl delete -f k8s && kubectl apply -f k8s
+     ```

 ---
 <img src="assets/imhotep_logo.png" width="32" height="auto"/> © 2020 Imhotep Software LLC.